-- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Butter a loaf pan of about 30x12x7.5 cm/ 12x5x3 inches and sprinkle it with dry breadcrumbs to coat.
+- Preheat the oven to 350 degrees Fahrenheit/ 180 degrees Celsius.
+Butter a loaf pan of about 12x5x3 inches/30x12x7.5 cm and sprinkle it with dry breadcrumbs to coat.

 - Pit and roughly chop the cherries.
-Weigh the needed amount and set aside.
+Weigh the needed amount and set it aside.

-- In another bowl, mix together the flour and baking powder.
+- Mix the flour and baking powder in another bowl.
 Mix shortly into the butter mixture.

-- Fold in 2/3 of the prepared cherries.
+- Fold in ⅔ of the prepared cherries into the batter.

-- Give the remaining pitted cherries on top of the cake and sprinkle with the brown sugar.
+- Transfer the batter to the prepared loaf pan.
+Scatter the remaining pitted cherries on top of the cake and sprinkle with the brown sugar.

 - Bake for 50-60 minutes or until a toothpick inserted in the middle of the cake comes out clean.
 The baking time depends on the oven, so make sure you check.

-- Cover with glaze or sprinkle with icing sugar, if desired.
+- Decorate: Cover with glaze or sprinkle with icing sugar, if desired.

 - Use a digital kitchen scale when baking, it guarantees for best results (Amazon affiliate link).